 To prevent this from happening, we started putting her in her bed awake.
 If she fell asleep while breastfeeding I’d just lightly wipe her face to wake her up and then settle her into her crib.
 It’s a terrifying thought – waking a sleeping baby – but it helps them be aware of their surroundings and know where they are when they fall asleep.

 Bedtime is the same time for us every single day.
 Obviously, life happens.
-We’ll occasionally be out at dinner with friends or traveling which throws our routine out a little, but for the most part we aim to get her down between 6:30pm and 7:30pm.
-Babies thrive on routine and eventually your baby’s body will get used to going to sleep (and staying asleep) at a specific time.
+We’ll occasionally be out at dinner with friends or traveling which throws our routine out a little, but for the most part, we aim to get her down between 6:30 pm and 7:30 pm.
+Babies thrive on routine, and eventually, your baby’s body will get used to going to sleep (and staying asleep) at a specific time.

-You might think keeping your baby up as much as possible in the day is the secret to a good night’s sleep, but trust me when I say an overtired baby is so much harder to get to sleep!
+You might think keeping your baby up as much as possible during the day is the secret to a good night’s sleep, but trust me when I say an overtired baby is so much harder to get to sleep!
 Figuring out what that sweet spot is for your baby will involve a little bit of trial and error, but observing your little one’s behaviour over a few days will give you some clues.
 Signs that they’re sleepy include…

 While you don’t want to keep your little one up too much in the day and cause an overtired baby, you can also go too much in the opposite direction and have them sleeping too much during the day.
-As much as a four hour nap sounds great – and sometimes if they’re sick or teething they’ll need it – I would recommend capping naps.
+As much as a four-hour nap sounds great – and sometimes, if they’re sick or teething, they’ll need it – I would recommend capping naps.
 I know there’s the old saying “never wake a sleeping baby”, but from experience, I don’t believe that.
 If she sleeps too much one nap, she won’t go down for her second nap and then she’ll be way too tired come bedtime.
 Or she’ll have too much sleep during the day and be undertired when bedtime rolls around.
 I recommend figuring out your baby’s ideal wake windows, and fitting naps around that.
 You also want to make sure their last nap ends early enough that they can have a good amount of awake time before bed where they can have dinner, play and burn off some energy.

 Pro tip: If your little one falls asleep in the car, keep an eye on how long they sleep for.
 Anything over 10 minutes will replace their usual nap, but anything less than 10 minutes won’t interfere with your schedule.